jeremytammik/tbc/a/2027_refresh.md

 [a timeline of earth's average temperature since the last ice age glaciation](https://xkcd.com/1732/) to demonstrate

-> when people say "the climate has changed before", these are the kinds of changes they're talking about.
+> when people say, "the climate has changed before", these are the kinds of changes they're talking about.

 <center>
 <img src="img/xkcd_earth_temperature_timeline.png" alt="Earth average temperature timeline" title="Earth average temperature timeline" width="600"/> <!-- Pixel Height: 29,913 Pixel Width: 1,480 -->